July 2009 Ürümqi riots: Media coverage

 A People's Daily op-ed rebuked certain western media outlets for their "double standards, biased coverage and comments".
 It said that China failed to receive fair "repayment" from certain foreign political figures or media outlets for its openness and transparent attitude.
 The author said "a considerable number of media outlets still intentionally or inadvertently minimised the violent actions of the rioters, and attempted to focus on so-called racial conflict."
 However, D'Arcy Doran from Agence France-Presse welcomed the increased openness for foreign media, but contrasted their reporting to Chinese media, which closely followed the government line to focus mainly on injured Han civilians whilst ignoring the "Uyghur story" or reasons behind the incident.

 Many early reports of the riots, starting with one from Reuters, used a picture purporting to show the previous day's riots.
 The photo, showing large number of People's Armed Police squares, was one taken of the 2009 Shishou riot and originally published on 26 June by Southern Metropolis Weekly.
 The same picture was mistakenly used by other agencies; it was on the website of The Daily Telegraph, but was removed a day later.
-In an interview with Al Jazeera on 7 July, WUC leader Rebiya Kadeer used the same Shishou photograph to defend the Uyghurs in Ürümqi.
+In an interview with Al Jazeera on 7 July, WUC leader Rebiya Kadeer displayed the same Shishou photograph claiming it as evidence of police abuses against Uyghurs.
 A World Uyghur Congress representative later apologised, explaining that the photo was chosen out of hundreds for its image quality.

 On 3 August, Xinhua reported that two of Rebiya Kadeer's children had written letters blaming her for orchestrating the riots.
 A Germany-based spokesman for the WUC rejected the letters as fakes.
 A Human Rights Watch researcher remarked their style was "suspiciously close" to the way the Chinese authorities had described rioting in Xinjiang and the aftermath.
 He added that "it's highly irregular for [her children] to be placed on the platform of a government mouthpiece ... for wide dispersion."